Burnsville, Minnesota: Infrastructure

 Burnsville is a fully developed suburban bedroom community.
 Large pockets of ramblers and split-level houses were due to Interstate 35W's completion in the 1960s which came earlier than most of the metro highways.
 Burnsville through the 1990s filled in the last of its available land with upscale housing stock and apartment complexes.
 In the 2000s Burnsville went under redevelopment activity, producing many four-story residential buildings.
 The "Heart of the City", a new downtown area, contains mixed-use residential and retail buildings.
 This has produced a diverse range of housing types from single-family homes to high-density condominiums.
 Since the city was developed in a sprawl fashion, new and old buildings sit between each other.
 The original industrial area along the Minnesota River is mostly abandoned, and also contains a sealed land-fill site.
 The new industrial area in the west side of the city contains manufacturing and corporate headquarters.
 West of the new downtown area are new office buildings.

 Since 2005, Burnsville has cut its carbon emissions by almost 30%, through changes such as energy efficiency, composting to reduce methane emissions from landfills, and improvements to water infrastructure.

 Transportation

 Minnesota Valley Transit Authority provides regional bus service between many transit hubs within the city, south of the river, and to destinations such as the Mall of America, Downtown Minneapolis, and Southdale Mall.
 Most residents commute and move around by car.
 Burnsville contains the Interstate Highway 35 split with Interstate Highway 35W leading to downtown Minneapolis and Interstate Highway 35E to downtown St. Paul.
 The major on and off-ramps for I-35W are located at Burnsville Parkway, County Road 42, and State Highway 13.
 County Road 42 and State Highway 13 both provide east–west access to the western suburb of Savage and the eastern suburbs of Eagan and Apple Valley.
 Major interior arteries include Nicollet Avenue, McAndrews Road (East 138th Street), County Road 5 (Kenwood Trail), County Road 11, Portland Avenue, Southcross Drive, and Lac Lavon Drive.
+The Dan Patch Corridor is planned to serve Burnsville.